lowRISC/qemu/docs/opentitan/otptool.md

 * `--toggle-bit` toggles the specified bit in the OTP data.
 This flag may be repeated.
 This option is only intended to corrupt the OTP content so that HW & SW behavior may be exercised should such a condition exists.
 See [Bit position syntax](#bit-syntax) for how to specify a bit.

-* `--fix-ecc` may be used to rebuild the ECC values for all slots that have been modified using the ECC modification operations, and any detected error.

 All modification features can only be performed on RAW image, VMEM images are never modified.
 To modify RAW file content, either a VMEM file is required in addition to the RAW file as the data